Adaptive reduced tempering For Bayesian inverse problems and rare event simulation: Introduction

 \subsection{Previous works}

-{ Advanced methods for Bayesian sampling of \eqref{eq:target} are gradient-based {\it Markov chain Monte Carlo} (MCMC) methods such as {\it Hamiltonian Monte Carlo} \cite{bui2014solving} and {\it preconditioning} (of gradients) techniques \cite{MCMCstuart2013}.
-Estimation with such advanced MCMC techniques can still exhibit slow convergence rates, as the simulation may need a large time to explore the target distribution, especially in high-dimension \cite{heas2023chilled}.
-Sequential Monte Carlo (SMC) methods or other methods based on interacting clones/particles are an interesting alternative for Bayesian sampling, and have shown to be stable in certain high-dimensional context~\cite{Beskos2014}, in particular {\it adaptive SMC} simulation \cite{Beskos2016}.
-These methods have been employed to solve Bayesian inverse problems~\cite{beskos2015sequential,kantas2014sequential}.
-Other sampling methods such as {\it parallel tempering} have been proposed to accelerate convergence \cite{latz2021generalized}.
-Nevertheless, sampling with any of these methods become difficult in the present context, where only a too small budget of evaluations of the score function $\Score$ is affordable.
+{ Advanced methods for Bayesian sampling of \eqref{eq:target} are gradient-based {\it Markov chain Monte Carlo} (MCMC) methods such as {\it Metropolis adjusted Langevin algorithm} or {\it Hamiltonian Monte Carlo} \cite{neal2011mcmc} and {\it preconditioning} (of gradients) techniques \cite{MCMCstuart2013}.
+Such MCMC methods are known to scale with dimensionality in certain contexts (see, for example,~\cite{dwivedi2019log,neal2011mcmc,bandeira2023free,green2015bayesian}) and may solve large-scale Bayesian problems (see, for example,~\cite{bui2014solving,heas2023chilled}).
+Sequential Monte Carlo (SMC) methods or other methods based on interacting clones/particles are an interesting alternative for Bayesian sampling.
+These methods have also shown to be stable in certain high-dimensional context~\cite{Beskos2014}, in particular {\it adaptive SMC} simulation \cite{Beskos2016}, and have been employed to solve large-scale Bayesian inverse problems (see, for example,~\cite{beskos2015sequential,kantas2014sequential}).
+However, in a general setting, it is difficult to argue theoretically for the superiority of one sampler over another.
+From an empirical point of view, studies tend to show that, while both methods achieve similar outcomes when the optimal solutions are not in the tail of the specified prior distribution, SMC's strength lies in the dispersion of its interacting particles compared to a single point in MCMC sampling~\cite{jeremiah2011bayesian}.
+Let us mention that other sampling methods such as {\it parallel tempering} have been proposed to accelerate MCMC convergence \cite{latz2021generalized}.
+Nevertheless, sampling with any of these methods becomes difficult in the present context, where only a too small budget of evaluations of the score function $\Score$ is affordable.